-From reef-safe sunscreen to meat-free BBQs; cardboard tents to recycled swimwear – summer is undergoing a sustainable shift.
-Here are our top six tips for a clean, green, eco-friendly summer.
+From reef-safe sunscreen and meat-free BBQs to cardboard tents and recycled swimwear, here are our top tips for a clean, green, eco-friendly summer.

 1. Dress ‘smart’